FrontierPsychiatrist/node-spotify/README.md

 --------
 node-spotify is a node.js module to use the Spotify API in an easy manner from node.js.

-The goal is to run spotify on a Raspberry Pi and control it over a web interface.
-So apart from the node.js module this also includes a node.js app and a web frontend.

-The backend is obviously a node.js app.

-The node.js module is a native module written mainly in C++, the frontend is an angular.js app.
-Communication is done via socket.io.
+The node.js module is a native module written mainly in C++.

 A webpage for the project is here: http://www.node-spotify.com.

 Notes
 -----
 Currently I have decided to bring the pure node.js module to a somewhat complete state before I improve the sample backend and frontend.
 I'll try to keep the documentation up to date with the current implementation so you know how to use node-spotify.

 Working towards version 1.0.0 node-spotify should include the following browsing features: the playlists of the logged in user, searching, browsing albums and artists.
 Playback should be possible.
 Creation and editing of playlists should be possible.
 The usage of all